NXP/dds-tsn/README.md

 ## Prerequisites
 - Three machines with Ubuntu 20.04, machines A and B can be embedded ARM-based systems, machine C will benefit from a discrete GPU.
 - A TSN-capable Ethernet switch with PCP and VLAN support included in IEEE 802.1Q-2014 and onwards.
 For example, the NXP [SJA1110](https://www.nxp.com/products/interfaces/ethernet-/automotive-ethernet-switches/multi-gig-safe-and-secure-tsn-ethernet-switch-with-integrated-100base-t1-phys:SJA1110).
+In our experiment, we use the SJA1110 switch on the [S32G-VNP-RDB](https://www.nxp.com/design/designs/s32g-reference-design-for-vehicle-network-processing:S32G-VNP-RDB) board, which is the S32G reference design for vehicle network processing.
 - ROS2 Foxy base and `iproute2` for the `tc` command on machine A: follow the official [ROS2 installation instructions](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html#set-locale) to install ROS2 Foxy *base*.
     Then install other dependencies: